 For some clients, a limited package of training sessions is all they want or can afford at the moment.
 Other clients are in it for the long haul: “They have the means to pay for a trainer indefinitely, and they like the ongoing accountability and motivation the trainer provides,” says Manella.

 As long as the cost-benefit analysis is working in your favor, the decision to keep training is easy.
 But what do you do when the relationship just isn’t working, or when the investment isn’t paying off the way you’d hoped?

 Many clients rightfully walk away when they lose confidence in the trainer’s commitment to their results, says Jamie Atlas.
 “Clients sense when a trainer has stopped caring and started taking them for granted,” he says.

 “If you’re unhappy with your results, or with the experience, you need to sit down and talk to your trainer,” Goglia says.
 “But, be honest with yourself about whether or not you’re doing the work.”
-(See the “10 Tips for Making the Most of Your Training Sessions” sidebar.)
+(See the “10 Tips for Making the Most of Your Training Sessions” below.)

 Also pay attention to how you feel before, during and after your training sessions.
 A bit of preworkout apprehension is natural, but if you find yourself dreading each appointment, that could be a red flag.
 During the workout, you should feel challenged, but not pushed beyond your limits.
 Afterward, check in with yourself: Are you happy you went?
 Did you try something new and succeed?
 Do you feel empowered, or beat up?